 In a way I envy the shear weight, if not manner, of this kind thinking.
 It’s impressive and wordy in just the right way to illicit attention from other serious thinkers.
 It connects this artist to other arts, and more importantly, art institutions, publications, and FUNDING.
 I myself am a little removed from being able to generate such passages (“topologically shape our subjectivities”), despite being a somewhat smart and gifted guy.

 Currently creating abstract and highly stylized paintings in Orillia, Ontario, Peter is previously from historic Kingston.
 Compelled to be near water to fuel his artistic muse.
-He is currently drawn to nature and canoes in particular as the subject for his paintings.
+He is currently drawn to nature and canoes in particular as jumping-off themes for his paintings and conceptual assemblages.
 Rich with colour and featuring exquisite line, a glance at Peter’s work is a glimpse into how he views the world.